Are you thinking of purchasing a small (mini) mechanical gaming keyboard?

 The secondary functions are well printed on the front of the keycaps so that you won’t have any visibility issues.

 The RK61 comes with Ouetmu switches that are not at the level of one Cherry MX but far from wrong.
-You can choose Red, Brown, or Blue switches depending on which you prefer.
+Depending on your typing preference, you can choose Red, Brown, or Blue switches.

 The manufacturer guarantees a lifespan of the switch of 50 million keystrokes, which is promising.

 I will briefly repeat the fundamental differences between these switches.

 - Red Switch is a linear switch, which means that the force at the beginning and end of each clock is almost identical.
 The result is a feeling that most perceive as smoother and faster, making them especially popular among passionate gamers.